Yes, you read that right. Less than one full day in Buenos Aires.

 You might also like: How to Choose the Best Hotel or Rental Every Time

 We walked to Felix Felicis from our Airbnb, which took about 45 minutes.
 It’s super cute and has little Harry Potter references everywhere.
 Don’t have too high of expectations though, it’s really tiny and it’s not like the drinks are HP-themed or anything.
-That didn’t detract from my enjoyment, but if you’re thinking of it as a grand experience you might be disappointed.
+That didn’t detract from my enjoyment at all, but if you’re thinking of it as a grand Potter experience you might be disappointed.

 We fueled ourselves for our whirlwind day with some of the best coffee of our trip and alfajores—a traditional treat that consists of tender, melt-in-your-mouth cookies sandwiched with thick dulce de leche.